The Red Green Show

-The Red Green Show is a half-hour Canadian television comedy series.
+The Red Green Show is a Canadian television comedy series.
 It aired on various channels in Canada from April 4, 1991 until April 7, 2006.
-The show was created and entirely co-written by Canadian comedian Steve Smith.
-Smith also played the title role of Red Green, a middle-aged handyman who runs a men's club in the fictional Ontario town of Possum Lake.
-Most segments feature sketch comedy where Red and the other characters directly relate a comedic story to a live studio audience, interspersed with comedic segments featuring Red and a variety of secondary characters.
+The show was created by Canadian comedians Steve Smith and Rick Green, both of whom also served on its writing staff throughout its run.
+Smith played the title role of Red Green, a middle-aged handyman who runs a men's club in the fictional Ontario town of Possum Lake.
+Most segments feature sketch comedy where Red and the other characters directly relate a story to a live studio audience, interspersed with segments featuring Red and a variety of secondary characters.
 Recurring themes of the comedy include Smith's love of vintage cars and handyman projects, most of which involve duct tape.

-During its fifteen seasons, it aired across six different networks but its longest run was with its final network, CBC Television.
+During the show's 15 seasons, it aired across six different networks but its longest run was with its final network, CBC Television.
 The show has also aired in the United States on PBS.
 The cast of the show also appeared in a feature-length film, Duct Tape Forever, released in 2003.
 Reruns air on CBC Television, CTV Comedy Channel, various Public Broadcasting Service stations, and on the Red Green Channel on Roku televisions.
 It was produced by S&S Productions.
 Following the show's finale in 2006, Smith has done stand-up comedy tours in character as Red Green.

 Premise

 The Red Green set used for filming in 2004.

-Red Green (Steve Smith) is a middle-aged, married handyman and president of the "Possum Lodge", a fictional men's club in the small northwestern Ontario town of Possum Lake.
+Red Green is a middle-aged, married handyman and president of the "Possum Lodge", a fictional men's club in the small northwestern Ontario town of Possum Lake.
 Much of the show centres around Red and the other characters attempting to fix various problems in the area or carry out projects, but their plans almost always lead to comically disastrous results thanks to Red's use of poorly thought-out shortcuts.

 The show's basic concept is that of a cable television show taped in front of a live audience at Possum Lodge with multiple segments recorded at other locations.
-The main story mostly occurs in the lodge in front of the audience, with the primary characters relating most of the episode's events directly.
-The segments and interstitial cut-scenes provide lessons and demonstrations in repair work, outdoor activities, and advice for men.
-Red and other characters often break the fourth wall, directing glances and reactions at the audience and/or camera.
+Main story points mostly occur in the lodge in front of the audience, with the primary characters relating most of the episode's events directly.
+Interstitial cut-scenes provide lessons and demonstrations in repair work, outdoor activities, and advice for men.
+Red and other characters often break the fourth wall.
 Some skits regularly interact with the audience, including expected verbal responses from the crowd.